TeaCI/drone-docs/content/usage/overview.md

 <!--
 # Local Testing

-Download the [command line tools](/devs/cli) to build and test your code locally inside a Docker environment using the exact same build process as Drone.
+Download the [command line tools](/devs/cli) to build and test your code locally inside a Docker environment using the exact same build process as Tea CI.
 You should think of your `.drone.yml` file as a `docker-compose.yml` alternative that is optimized for repeatable, local testing.

 Command to execute a local build from the command line: